Group 486

 Option to exchange data confidentially with unknown parties

-Within physical OSCM processes, it regularly happens that parties require data from a data owner they are unfamiliar with.
-This may be the case when a contracted carrier delegates an order to a temporary worker or a (sub-)subcontractor.
-The BDI makes it possible to indicate automatically which parties are authorised to act on behalf of another party.
-The data owner can then assess its trust in this party for each situation, either automatically or not.
-A reputation system helps them with this.
-It allows unknown parties without a mutual contract to exchange data as well.
+Within supply chains and logistics processes, it is common for parties to require data from a data owner with whom they do not have a direct relationship.
+For example, when a carrier outsources an assignment to a temporary partner, subcontractor or another link in the chain.
+The BDI makes it possible to automatically record which parties are authorised to act on behalf of another party.
+The data owner can then assess, case by case, whether a party is granted access to specific data, either manually or automatically.
+A reputation and trust mechanism can support this process.
+This enables even unknown parties, without a direct contractual relationship, to exchange data securely and with confidence.

 Small parties can easily sign up